HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 ## Command line interface and LibHB

 Building the HandBrake [CLI](abbr:Command Line Interface) and LibHB (`hb.dll`) for Windows requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
-Ubuntu 18.04 LTS (Bionic Beaver) or later is recommended; other distros may work as well.
+Fedora 28 or later, or Ubuntu 18.04 LTS (Bionic Beaver) or later are recommended; other distros may work as well.
 In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as some packaged versions have issues that can produce non-functioning builds.

+### Installing dependencies on Fedora

+The following instructions are for [Fedora](https://getfedora.org) 28 through 30.

+Basic requirements to run commands:

+- sudo (for normal user accounts)

+Dependencies:

+- Development Tools
+- C Development Tools and Libraries
+- cmake
+- gcc-c++
+- git
+- libtool
+- m4
+- make
+- meson
+- nasm
+- ninja-build
+- patch
+- python
+- tar
+- zlib-devel

+Install dependencies.

+    sudo dnf update
+    sudo dnf groupinstall "Development Tools" "C Development Tools and Libraries" sudo dnf install cmake gcc-c++ git libtool m4 make meson nasm ninja-build patch python tar zlib-devel

+Install the additional dependencies required to build the MinGW-w64 toolchain.

+    sudo dnf install bison bzip2 curl flex g++ gzip pax

+### Installing dependencies on Ubuntu

 The following instructions are for [Ubuntu](https://www.ubuntu.com) 18.04 LTS (Bionic Beaver) through 19.10 (Eoan Ermine).